ManuelElizaldi/CoffeeATX/README.md

 # CoffeeShopsMapForATX
-### Overview:
+### Introduction:
 I originally built this project when I first moved to the beautiful city of Austin, Texas.
 As a huge coffee fanatic I knew there was adventures to be had thanks to the passionate community this city has for this delicious caffeinated beverage.
-I didn't know anybody who could guide me through the bast array of coffee shops this city has to offer, so I built myself the tool to guide me through this experience.
+I didn't know anybody who could guide me through the vast array of coffee shops this city has to offer, so I built myself the tool to guide me through this experience.

 ### Objective:
 ##### This project's objetive is to use Yelp's API to download coffee shop data in Austin, Texas and the sorrounding areas to then map them based on their review and price in a Tableu dashboard.